Rossano: History

-Roscianum was the original name of the town under the Roman Empire.
-In the second century AD, emperor Hadrian built or rebuilt a port here, which could accommodate up to 300 ships.
-It was mentioned in the Antonine itineraries, as one of the important fortresses of Calabria.
-The Goths of Alaric I and, in the following century, Totila, were unable to take it.
+The town was known as Roscianum under the Roman Empire.
+In the second century AD, the emperor Hadrian built or rebuilt a port here, which could accommodate up to 300 ships.
+It was mentioned in the Antonine itineraries as one of the important fortresses of Calabria.
+The Goths under Alaric I and, in the following century, Totila, were unable to take it.

-The Rossanesi showed great attachment to the Byzantine Empire, whose local strategos had his seat here.
-The Rossano Gospels, a sixth century illuminated manuscript of great historical and artistic value, is a tangible relic of that period.
+It was known as Rhusianum under the Byzantine Empire.
+The Rossanesi showed great attachment to the Byzantines, who placed a strategos over the town.
+The Rossano Gospels, a sixth-century illuminated manuscript of great historical and artistic value, is a tangible relic of that period.

 The Saracens failed to conquer Rossano, while in 982 Otto II captured it temporarily from the Byzantines.
 Its Greek character was preserved long after its conquest by the Normans, as noted by its long retention of the Greek Rite over the Latin Rite.
 The city in fact maintained notable privileges under the subsequent Hohenstaufen and Angevine dominations, but subsequently decayed after the feudalization in 1417.

-Passing to the Sforza, and thus to Sigismund I the Old, it was united in 1558 to the crown of Naples by Philip II of Spain in virtue of a doubtful will by Bona Sforza, queen of Poland in favor of Giovanni Lorenzo Pappacoda.
-Under Isabella of Naples and Bona, the town had been a centre of literary culture; but under the Spaniards it declined.
+Passing to the Sforza, and thus to Sigismund I the Old, it was united in 1558 to the crown of Naples by Philip II of Spain in virtue of a doubtful will by Bona Sforza, queen of Poland in favour of Giovanni Lorenzo Pappacoda.
+Under Isabella of Naples and Bona, the town had been a literary culture centre; but it declined under the Spaniards.

 In 1612, the crown sold the lordship to the Aldobrandini, and in 1637, it passed to the Borghese who retained it until 1806.
 The city was part of the Neapolitan Republic of 1799, but its conditions did not improve after the Unification of Italy, and much of the population emigrated.

 Rossano was the birthplace of Pope John VII and Antipope John XVI.
 Rossano was also the birthplace of Bartholomew the Younger and Nilus the Younger, who founded the Abbey of Grottaferrata, and whose "Life" is a valuable source of information about southern Italy in the tenth century.